flavioaiello/container-practices/README.md

 ...

 echo "*** Startup $0 suceeded now starting service ***"
-exec su-exec myone "$@"
+exec su-exec mytechuser "$@"
 ```
 ## Copy multiple directory structures at once
-Create beside of the `Dockefile` a `files` folder taking all directory structures and according files that need to be copied to the docker image during the build:
+Create beside of the `Dockefile` a separated `files` folder taking all directory structures and according files that need to be copied to the docker image during the build:

 ### Example `Dockerfile` excerpt
 ```
 # Add local files to image
 COPY files /
 ```

-The overlay action above copies the files as root due to `COPY` not following the `USER` directive.
-The most effective way to fix permissions in terms of space consumption is, to shift the directory switching the user as shown below:
+`COPY` or `ADD` are not following the `USER` directive available on the `Dockerile` reference.
+The most effective way to fix permissions in terms of space consumption is, to shift the overlay directory structure impersonating the user as shown below:

 ### Example `Dockerfile` excerpt
 ```
 # Add local files to image
 COPY files /files

-# Copy with fixed ownership for myone user
+# Copy with fixed ownership for mytechuser user
 RUN set -ex;\
-    su-exec myone cp -rf /files/. /
+    su-exec mytechuser cp -rf /files/. /
 ```

 ## Installing software as one-liner
-This is a very simple operation a can be performed in a simple manner, in just one piped statement:
+This is a very simple operation a can be performed in just one piped statement:

 ### Example `Dockerfile` excerpt
 ```